Justice Department appears to be rewarding Trump allies, punishing enemies, legal experts say | Law-Order

 Justice Department appears to be rewarding Trump allies, punishing enemies, legal experts say

-A Federal Bureau of Prisons spokesman declined to comment on the lawsuit but said Cohen refused to consent to the terms of home confinement including electronic monitoring.
+A BOP spokesman declined to comment on the lawsuit, but said Cohen refused to consent to the terms of home confinement including electronic monitoring.
 Cohen denies that.
 Cohen's treatment is expected to come up on July 28 when Barr appears before a Democratic-controlled U.S. House of Representatives Judiciary Committee inquiry into whether the Justice Department has become too politicized.

 "The typical conditions of release do not include internet or social-media restrictions," said San Diego attorney Devin Burstein, who has reviewed more than 50 orders granting release because of COVID-19.
 Cohen served a year of his three-year sentence for crimes including campaign finance violations related to buying silence from women about alleged affairs with Trump.